cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 - How was the feedback regarding readability, layout, choice of words?
 - What worked particularly well for you?
 - What was particularly challenging for you? (e.g. speaking speed in the video, filtering important things, ...)
-- What did you learn for your next sketch notes, what do you want to keep and what do you want to do differently?
+- What did you learn for your next Sketchnotes, what do you want to keep and what do you want to do differently?

 - [ ] Check out (1 minute per member)

 ## Week 8: Sharing for Feedback

-After we gave each other feedback in week 7, you are now ready to go public: Actively get feedback on the content of your sketch notes from people outside the circle.
+After we gave each other feedback in week 7, you are now ready to go public: Actively get feedback on the content of your Sketchnotes from people outside the circle.

 **As preparation**